Siixes/siixes.github.io/docs/_posts/2020-08-15-why-am-i-here.markdown

 >  my role is to evaluate data points to determine risks to our company and react appropriately

 What would something like that really look like?
-Let's say you get an alert somehow (maybe it's an anti-virus alert, maybe it's some behavioral detection, whatever...), your goal is to analyze how accurate that is.
+Let's say you get an alert (maybe it's an anti-virus alert, maybe it's some behavioral detection, whatever...), your goal is to analyze how accurate that is.
 When you see that, below are some questions you can start asking:

   * How accurate is the detection that lead to this alert?
   * Do you know the logic behind this alert?